thedynamiclinker/sudocode/etc/group.md

 Mathematical Logic.
 No elaboration needed.

-Elaboration: Ancestor of the λ and μ.
+Elaboration: Father of λ and μ.
 Loves both children equally.
 Has praise and criticism for both.
 While λ was the firstborn and inherited the name, Λ is well aware that μ is several orders of magnitude more successful than λ in its career. Λ doesn't pick favorites. [Λ is what Λ is](https://en.wikipedia.org/wiki/I_Am_that_I_Am).

 Known to make really bad dad jokes, like spelling"Land" as ΛΛ b/c Λ is L & Λ is And, in Logic Λ Greek respectively.